Morocco · tool

 4-5 star hotels, premium dining, private transfers

-Private car services, airport transfers, readily available taxis.
+Private car services, airport transfers, premium taxi services.

 Destination-specific money tips

-- •While credit cards are accepted in many tourist establishments, always carry sufficient cash (MAD) for smaller shops, markets, and local transport.
+- •While credit cards are accepted in tourist establishments, always carry cash (MAD) for smaller shops, street vendors, and taxis.